zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

               .. type:: string

-            - Only available one banking day after the payment has been completed – The consumer's bank account.
-This may be an IBAN, or it may be a domestic account number.
+            - Only available one banking day after the payment has been completed – The consumer's bank account's IBAN.

           * - | ``consumerBic``